apple/coremltools/docs-guides/source/opt-palettization-api.md

 4. Run the usual training loop, with the addition of the [palettizer.step](https://apple.github.io/coremltools/source/coremltools.optimize.torch.palettization.html#coremltools.optimize.torch.palettization.DKMPalettizer.step) call.
 5. Once the model has converged, use the [finalize](https://apple.github.io/coremltools/source/coremltools.optimize.torch.palettization.html#coremltools.optimize.torch.palettization.DKMPalettizer.finalize) API to prepare the model for conversion to Core ML.

 The following example shows `2-bit` DKM palettization applied to all ops.
-However, here let's assume our specific use case demands that we kick off palettization at the tenth training step.
+However, here let’s assume our specific use case demands that we kick off palettization at the tenth training step.
 That can be achieved by specifying the `milestone` parameter as `10`.